vdutat/nuxeo-redirection-after-login/README.md

     Other possible values: `view_servers`, `view_domains`

-- redirection to thw workspaces' root of the default domain
+- redirection to the workspaces' root of the default domain

         CustomStartupHelper.viewOrPath=/defaut-domain/workspaces